October 13, 2025

 Step 1: Export Your Figma Content

-For individual assets:
+For individual assets

 Select frames or objects in Figma

-Right-click > Export > Choose PNG, JPG, SVG, or PDF
+Right-click, then Export, then choose PNG, JPG, SVG, or PDF

 Export at 2x resolution for high-quality images

-For entire boards:
+For entire boards

 Select all content (Cmd/Ctrl + A)